 Maria’s New Mexican Kitchen

-To take care of my dinner requirement we headed to Maria’s New Mexican Kitchen, famous for their traditional New Mexican food and margaritas since 1950.
+The first night we headed to Maria’s New Mexican Kitchen, famous for traditional New Mexican food and margaritas since 1950.
 I ordered chicken enchiladas with both red and green chile sauces.
 It definitely took care of my chile craving.
 Deep, rich flavor and a heat that sneaks up on you rather than hits you in the face.
 By the end of dinner I was smiling and breathing very clearly!

 Historic Santa Fe – Since 1610

-Santa Fe is renowned as a destination for fine food and dining, art, culture, shopping, and history.
-Founded in 1610, the city is celebrating the 400th anniversary of it’s founding this year.
+Santa Fe is a renowned destination for fine food and dining, art, culture, shopping, and history.
+Founded in 1610, the city over 400 years old.
 At 7000 feet the air is cold, dry and crisp and the skies a remarkable blue.
 It snowed earlier in the week and there was still a dusting of snow on the mountain tops.

 Exploring Santa Fe

 The first day I was on my own exploring the city on foot.
-This California girl was channeling her inner Pillsbury Dough Boy with many layers of clothing on to stay warm, but it was also invigorating.
 I headed to historic Santa Fe Plaza in the heart of the city, walking along old streets that were a part of the famed Route 66, enjoying the distinctive pueblo architecture and warm colors at every turn.
 I managed to stay out of trouble while browsing in and out of the many art galleries, jewelry stores and quaint shops but losing track of time my stomach reminded my I had skipped lunch.

 La Fonda on The Plaza